Manage CPU allocations for WEKA and Slurm

 5. Configure Slurm to exclude WEKA's cores

-Configure Slurm to exclude WEKA's cores from those available for user jobs by setting the CPUSpecList parameter.
+Configure Slurm to exclude the cores assigned to WEKA from user jobs by setting the CPUSpecList parameter.

 6. Verify CPUset configuration